top of page

-My husband and I are very different people.
-We have different ways of expressing love and that has landed him in a lot of trouble over the years :-P. This one time, a friend shared her copy of "The 5 Languages of Love" by Gary Chapman in the hope of helping my husband.
-The book explains how each of us give and receive love differently and understanding this can help better relationships
+My husband and I are quite different individuals.
+We express love in different ways, which has often gotten him into trouble over the years :-P. Once, a friend lent us her copy of "The 5 Love Languages" by Gary Chapman, hoping it would help my husband.
+The book discusses how people give and receive love differently, and understanding this can improve relationships.

-We all use a combination of the 5 languages but have one dominant one.
-This could be a fun and a useful exercise to understand our Pets dominant Language of Love
+We all use a mix of the five love languages but typically have one dominant one.
+It could be an enjoyable and insightful exercise to understand our pets' dominant Love Language.

 Words /Purrs/ Wags of Affirmation

-We are familiar with Words of Affirmation in the Human context.
-We love it when people express how much they miss/love/value us.
-Most of us use Words of Affirmation constantly to our Pets.
-They could be responding telepathically and we might be missing it.
-Our Cats purr to show their contentment from being around us and Dogs make tiny whimpers and wag their tails to tell us how much they love us.
-Or they could just give us a look that says you mean the world to me.
-We go all gooey when they do any of the above.
+We are accustomed to Words of Affirmation in human interactions.
+We enjoy it when people express how much they miss, love, or value us.
+Many of us frequently use Words of Affirmation with our pets.
+They might be responding telepathically, and we could be overlooking it.
+Our cats purr to show their happiness from being with us, while dogs make soft whimpers and wag their tails to express their love.
+Sometimes, they simply give us a look that says we mean the world to them.
+We feel all warm and fuzzy when they do any of these things.
 This is the most common way of expressing love.
-Hence, you are in trouble if this isn't your dominant language (Case Study: Husband).
-Do your Pets love to purr/wag tail often around you?
-How often do you tell them you love them?
+Therefore, you might be at a disadvantage if this isn't your primary love language (Case Study: Husband).
+Do your pets often purr or wag their tails around you?
+How frequently do you tell them you love them?

 Quality time